cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 ## Process steps ##
 For every table to load, there will be at least one process step.
 Multiple steps are needed for loading multiple fields to the same Data Vault Table column.
 Steps are determined as follows:
-- For all tables with field mappings that are restriced to a field group, plan a step for every field group, the table belongs
+- For all tables with field mappings that are restriced to a field group, plan a step for every field group, the table belongs to
-- Plan a normal load step for hubs
+- Plan a normal load step for hubs #?#
 - For every recursive link to a hub, plan an extra load step for the hub
 - For all tables, that now don't have a field group specific process:
 	- Plan specific load steps for links, where their childs have a specfic field group step